 - black pepper

 That may seem like a lot, but I bet you have everything in your spice cabinet already!
-You could also make it in bulk and use it in recipes like my Instant Pot red beans and rice, low carb jambalaya, or Ninja Foodi cajun chicken and vegetables.
+You could also make it in bulk and use it in recipes like my air fryer butternut squash, Instant Pot red beans and rice, low carb jambalaya, or Ninja Foodi cajun chicken and vegetables.

 If you wanted to use a pre-made cajun seasoning instead, start with a small amount since those tend to be very salty.